Lex Luthor (1978 film series character): Superman (1978)

 Lex Luthor first appeared in the 1978 movie Superman: The Movie.
 Luthor is a charismatic yet cutthroat businessman purely motivated by money, as well as the desire to swindle as tremendous a fortune as possible to prove his genius, and no concern for the consequences his schemes could produce or how they could affect others.
 Although he is bald, he wears a variety of wigs throughout the film to conceal it.
 Luthor's schemes are offset by a tendency to surround himself with unsatisfactory help; he is burdened by his bumbling henchman Otis (Ned Beatty), as well as his conscience-stricken girlfriend Eve Teschmacher (Valerie Perrine).
-Luthor plots to divert a nuclear missile into hitting the San Andreas fault, causing California to sink into the ocean, thereby turning its neighboring states into prime beachfront property.
+Luthor plots to divert a nuclear missile into hitting the San Andreas Fault, causing California to sink into the ocean, thereby turning its neighboring states into prime beachfront property.

 He deduces that a meteorite found in Addis Ababa is actually a radioactive piece of the exploded planet Krypton.
 Although Luthor nearly kills Superman using kryptonite, Superman escapes with the help of Teschmacher.
-Hackensack, New Jersey was to have been ground zero for a nuclear missile launched by Luthor.
+Hackensack, New Jersey was to have been ground zero for a nuclear missile tampered with by Otis, who mistakenly programmed coordinates that would divert the missile to Hackensack instead of San Andreas.
 Teschmacher was prompted to save Superman's life, after making him promise to save her mother, a Hackensack resident.
 After Superman repairs the damage to the San Andreas region, he delivers Luthor and Otis to prison.
 Luthor reveals his identity to the guards while removing his wig.